btj/ogp-notes/complexity_modularity_abstraction.md

 The question addressed by this course is: how can we manage the complexity of the task of building large software systems?

 The approach we teach is an instance of a general approach for any complex task: _divide and conquer_.
-This means that we try to split the problem up into subproblems, such that 1) each subprogram is easier to solve than the overall problem, and 2) solving all of the subprograms yields a solution for the overall problem.
+This means that we try to split the problem up into subproblems, such that 1) each subproblem is easier to solve than the overall problem, and 2) solving all of the subproblems yields a solution for the overall problem.

 In the case of software development, this means trying to _decompose_ the system development task into a set of simpler subsystem development tasks, such that the resulting subsystems can be composed to yield a system that solves the overall task.